KelvinTegelaar/AzGlue/README.md

 - The solution needed to be able to used, without adapting any scripts (except URLs and API codes.)
 - So after some research I decided to use an Azure Function for this.
 I’ve blogged about Azure Functions before, but the main reason is that running this function in the consumption model will cost us nothing (or next to nothing if you are an extremely heavy user.)

+### Contributions & Thanks

+The project is open to any PR and/or direct contributors.
+Feel free to contact kelvin (at) limenetworks.nl if you'd like to be a direct contributor.
+Special thanks goes out to [AngusWarren] for the amazing changes to the security of the AzGlue function.